StreetStrider/console-ultimate/readme.md

 This is an opinionated console for Node with some default styling and additional features.
 The main focus is to be Node-compatible console with more pretty look and feel.
 There's also some additional features.
-Connect it with one line and get all the benefits at once.
+Turn it on with one line and get all the benefits at once.

 # What's included?
 * Fully Node-compatible API.
 So **console-ultimate** can replace **`console`** globally.